 Prepare Your Team

+In order to move a piano by yourself, you will need at least four people to help with the heavy lifting.
 Beyond the need for multiple hands, proper equipment is a must.
-Invest in some heavy duty furniture straps, which will help ease the load on you and your helpers.
+Invest in some heavy-duty furniture straps, which will help ease the load on you and your helpers.

 Make sure all your mover/helpers are dressed in comfortable clothes and sneakers, with no dangling jewelry or accessories.
 The last thing you want is for an earring or necklace to get caught on the piano and cause serious injury.